-HODs are required to ensure employees, in their control, have undertaken a workstation self-assessment where required.
+HODs are required to ensure that 'users', in their department, have undertaken a workstation self-assessment where required.

-Further Information is contained in the Display Screen Equipment Policy.
+Further Information is contained in the 'Display Screen Equipment Policy'.

 3.10.11 Recruitment and Safeguarding

 Bryanston School is committed to safeguarding and promoting the welfare of children and young people and expects all staff to share this commitment.